Skip to main content

 Infections

 People with myeloma are much more likely to get infections.
 When someone with myeloma gets an infection, they may be slow to respond to treatment.
-That person may stay sick for a long time.
+They may stay sick for a long time.
 Pneumonia is a common and serious infection seen in people with myeloma.

 Signs and symptoms of light chain amyloidosis

 People with amyloidosis (discussed in What Is Multiple Myeloma?) can have some of the same health issues as people with myeloma, such as kidney problems and nerve damage.
-They can also have other problems, such as:
+They can also have other problems, including:

 • Heart problems: The heart may enlarge and become weaker.
 In some people, the heart becomes so weak that fluid builds up in the lungs, making them feel short of breath.
 Fluid may also build up in the legs and feet (edema).
 This is called congestive heart failure.

-• Enlarged liver: A person may feel the liver below the right ribs.
-When this gets large it can press on the stomach, so the person might feel full after eating only a small amount of food.
+• Enlarged liver: The liver might grow large enough to be felt below the right ribs.
+If it gets large enough, it can press on the stomach, so the person might feel full after eating only a small amount of food.

 • Enlarged tongue: When amyloid builds up in the tongue, it can get larger.
 This can lead to problems swallowing and problems breathing during sleep (sleep apnea).